CRYPTO-KU/FaultTolerantSmartGridAggregation/README.md

 ### Simulations

-There are three steps to run a simulation:
+There are three steps to run a simulation with `aggft-sim`:

 1. Write simulation spec.
 2. Run simulation.